rust-lang/reference/src/types/closure.md

 The compiler prefers to capture a closed-over variable by immutable borrow, followed by unique immutable borrow (see below), by mutable borrow, and finally by move.
-It will pick the first choice of these that allows the closure to compile.
-The choice is made only with regards to the contents of the closure expression; the compiler does not take into account surrounding code, such as the lifetimes of involved variables.
+It will pick the first choice of these that is compatible with how the captured variable is used inside the closure body.
+The compiler does not take surrounding code into account, such as the lifetimes of involved variables, or of the closure itself.

 If the `move` keyword is used, then all captures are by move or, for `Copy` types, by copy, regardless of whether a borrow would work.
 The `move` keyword is